Cruising with Your Companion

-Evidence that a dog is a service dog is helpful but not required (such as identification cards, other written documentation, presence of harnesses and/or tags or the credible verbal assurance of the person with a disability using the dog).
+Evidence that a dog is a service dog (such as identification cards, other written documentation, presence of harnesses and/or tags) is not required, but is helpful for our staff and crew.

-We provide 4 feet by 4 feet relief areas with cypress mulch to accommodate service dogs.
-Sod for sailings from the U.S. can be provided if ordered in advance and is available.
+We provide 4 foot by 4 foot relief areas with cypress mulch to accommodate service dogs.
 Relief areas are provided on a shared basis with other service dogs onboard.
+For sailings from the U.S., sod can be provided if ordered in advance and is available.

-Please notify our Access Department at time of booking but no later than 30 days prior to sailing if a service dog relief area is needed.
+Please notify our Access Department as early as time of booking, but no later than 30 days prior to sailing if a relief area is needed.

-Care and supervision of the service dog is the sole responsibility of the owner.
-The ships are not required to provide food or care for the dog.
+Care and supervision of your service dog is your sole responsibility.
+It is also your responsibility to provide food and care for the dog.

-Guests may bring a reasonable quantity of food and bowls for the dog onboard the ship at no additional charge.
-If refrigerated space is needed, notify our Access Department at time of booking but no later than 30 days prior to sailing.
+You may bring a reasonable quantity of food and bowls for your dog onboard the ship at no additional charge.
+If refrigerated space is needed, notify our Access Department as early as time of booking, but no later than 30 days prior to sailing.